 Add ice and garnish to serving cups and fill with the lemonade.

 Tip: For different variations, try adding some creative ingredients such as raspberries or strawberries.
 You can also try fragrant ingredients such as lavender, mint, or rosemary.

 Dessert Fruit Kabobs

-Make these simple desserts using seasonal fruit and your favorite baked goods...homemade or purchased.
+Make these simple desserts using seasonal fruit and pair them with your favorite baked goods... homemade or purchased.

 Tip: Soak your fruit in honey water beforehand to keep it from turning brown

-Chop fruit and sweets into bite-sized pieces.
+Chop fruit and sweets into bite-size pieces.
 Add fruit and sweets alternating to achieve your desired balance.
 Enjoy your picnic!